jax-gui/jax-gui/README.md

 Hi, I’m @jax-gui
-I’m not planning to publish much here
-But check back in a few years to see if that has changed
+I’m not planning to publish much here but check back in a few years to see if that has changed

 <!---
 jax-gui/jax-gui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.